Skip to main content

 Learning Objectives:

-• Develop a practical advisor workflow using checklists, governance considerations, and liquidity planning tools to help clients prepare their businesses for ownership and leadership transition.
+• Identify a practical advisor workflow using checklists, governance considerations, and liquidity planning tools to help clients prepare their businesses for ownership and leadership transition.

 Date/Time